NiloyRicky/extensionWebToSheetLoggerNiloyq933/README.md

 ## Progress
 - Day 1: Set up manifest.json, popup UI, and content script.
 - Day 2: Implemented text selection detection and floating save button.
 Logged selected text  to console.**
+- - Day 3: Collected metadata (title, URL, timestamp) along with selected text.
+Displayed all in a styled popup with "Confirm Save" button.
 ## Notes
 This is a Chrome extension and runs locally within the browser.
 No server or hosting is required at this stage.